KoteGotiashvili/Neural-Networks-From-Scratch/README.md

 Train, Save, And load parameters: [Load Params And Evaluate](realdataset/TestOnRealDataset.py)

+Now let's save model itself, because the parameters does not have information about model's structure and it does not contain optimization state.
+**We need to save parameters when we need to find out about dead neurons, visualize the model, etc.**

 ## Prediction / Inference
 **SOON 🔜  ** Guidelines for making predictions and performing inference with trained neural network models.